Sanitary Ware Coating Automation

 flame treatment

-This cluster centers on adhesion-critical coating projects where flame treatment turns low-surface-energy plastics into paintable parts.
+This cluster centers on adhesion-critical automotive exterior parts projects where flame treatment improves paintability before primer and topcoat.

 Topic cluster